GiorgioDaVinci/Bootstrap-Portfolio/README.md

 The Bootstrap portfolio was made using bootstrap.
 This was done to reduce the amount of css logic that is written to make a website responsive.
 In essence, bootstrap is a css framework that was used to reduce the number of media queries written to make a website responsive.

-Bootsrap makes it possible for a website to be repsonsive and saves the developer time that would have been used to write media queries for responsiveness.
+Bootstrap makes it possible for a website to be repsonsive and saves the developer time that would have been used to write media queries for responsiveness.

 ## Usage
 md